-2020 Mater Smiling for Smiddy training guide
+Mater Smiling for Smiddy Training Guide

-The following is generalised advice regarding preparation for the 2020 Bottlemart Smiddy Challenge and is designed to provide general assistance and guidance in your preparations for the challenge ahead.
-Not all individuals respond the same way to training loads, however, some training principles are applicable to us all.
+The following is generalised advice regarding preparation for participants joining Challenge in the Tropics and is designed to provide general assistance and guidance in your preparations for the challenge ahead.
+Not all individuals respond the same way to training loads however some training principles are applicable to us all.

-For more personalised advice, we recommend you consult with a qualified coach or training specialist.
-Should you require recommendations on coaches, please speak with the Smiddy team.
+For more personalised advice we recommend you consult with a qualified coach or training specialist.
+Should you require recommendations on coaches please speak with the Smiddy team.